google/dart-neats/typed_sql/doc/04_update_and_delete.md

 `Expr<double>`.

 Furthermore, as illustrated in the example above, we can use complex expressions, including subqueries, to update the field.
-See documentation on how to write queries for details on how to construct expressions.
+See [Writing queries] for details on how to construct expressions.

 ## Setting a field to `null` with `.update`
 If we wanted to set the title of the book with `bookId = 1` to `null` we have